key-joshua/stealth-assignment/README.md

 ## Features

-- Create a user account.
+- Register a user account.
 - Verify a user account.
 - Resend a verification link.
-- login a user into verified account.
+- Login a user into verified account.
-- Etc ...
+- Logout a user.
+- Add a movie.
+- View a movie.
+- View all movies.
+- View favorite movies.
+- Edit a movie.
+- Delete a movie.

-## Test Ksdac llp APIs
+## Backend Assignment APIs

 Before we get started Remember to take  :coffee:   :pizza:  and :dancer:   When You Are coding, come on Dude it all about relax